Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Nimmo and Wander Franco will look to continue their recent offensive production when the New York Mets and Tampa Bay Rays hit the field at Citi Field on Tuesday, at 7:10 PM ET.
+Pete Alonso and Wander Franco will be among the star attractions when the New York Mets face the Tampa Bay Rays on Wednesday at 7:10 PM ET, at Citi Field.

-The Mets are favored in this one, at -160, while the underdog Rays have +135 odds to win.
-The over/under for the contest is set at 8.5 runs.
+The Rays are listed as -110 moneyline underdogs for this matchup against the Mets (-110).
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.